Dodgers defense lets Kershaw down in 4-2 loss to Brewers

 Brewers relievers Josh Hader and Corey Knebel took it from there, with Hader striking out four in two shutout innings before Knebel recorded his 12th save despite allowing a pair of hits in the ninth.

 For Hader, it was his first appearance since a controversy erupted on the night of the All-Star Game over old tweets surfaced from his teenage years that were racist and homophobic.
-The home crowd of over 36,000 fans received him warmly as he trotted in from the bullpen before the top of the seventh, with many standing in applause as he took his warm-up pitches.
+The home crowd of over 36,000 fans received him warmly as he trotted in from the bullpen before the top of the sixth, with many standing in applause as he took his warm-uo pitches.

 Knebel got Manny Machado, playing in his second game for the Dodgers, to ground out as the potential game-tying run to end the game.
 Machado finished 1-for-5.